leonsteenkamp/docker-traefik-intro/README.md

 Traefik.
 If there is only one host, then you only have to specifiy one host.

 ## Routers
-The _routers_ join the entry points to services while _middlewares_ do any modifications that might be needed in between.
+_Routers_ join entry points to services while _middlewares_ do any modifications that might be needed in between.

-Two routers listen on the _websecure_ entry point with rules for two different subdomains.
+In the example two routers listen on the _websecure_ entry point with rules for two different subdomains.
 Traffic for each subdomain is forwarded to a different service and both routers make use of the _certResolver_ specified in the Traefik static configuration.

-An exmaple of a _middleware_ is shown where a path is added to the request sent to the service (host).
-In this case the _/admin_ is added - the Pi-hole admin panel is located at this path.
-The Pi-hole admin panel can be accessed from _hole.example.co.za_ without the _/admin_ path at the end.
+An example of a _middleware_ is shown where a path is added to the request sent to the service (host).
+In this case _/admin_ is added - the Pi-hole admin panel is located at this path.
+The Pi-hole admin panel can be accessed from _hole.example.co.za_ without needing the _/admin_ path at the end.